A Kentucky surviving spouse has rights under Kentucky law, including:

 A widow’s rights differ depending on whether the deceased spouse had a will.
 Surviving spouse rights in Kentucky are different than the majority of states.
 Kentucky is one of the view states that maintains a version of dower in the state statutes.
 Dower is an inheritance structure that was common when wives were completely dependent on their husbands and did not own their own property.
 What this means for a Kentucky surviving spouse is that if a spouse dies without a will, then the spouse receives the dower share, not the entire estate.

-If a Kentucky Spouse Dies without a Will (Intestacy)
+If a Kentucky Spouse Dies Without A Will (Intestacy)

-If a Kentucky spouse dies without a will, the spouse’s estate is governed by the Kentucky statutes of intestacy.
 If the decedent has no surviving (a) children/descendants, (2) parents, (3) siblings, and/or (4) descendants of siblings, then the surviving spouse is entitled to receive the entire estate.
 However, if any of the foregoing survives the decedent, then the surviving spouse receives the dower share.

 Surviving Spouse’s Right to Dower Share – Decedent’s Separately Owned Real Estate